kexiZeroing/kexiZeroing.github.io/src/blog/algorithm-basics-and-sample-problems.md

 ```

 The `visited` array is global or shared across all recursive calls.
 If you are searching for **one valid path** (e.g., finding a path in a maze), there's no need to restore the visited array.
 Once a node is marked as visited, it remains visited throughout the traversal.
 If you are searching for **all possible paths** (e.g., finding all routes in a graph), you must restore the visited array.
 After exploring a path, you backtrack by marking the node as unvisited to allow its reuse in other paths.

+- If you are finding a path in a maze, the visited array doesn’t need to be reset because you only care about finding a path from the start to the end.
+Once you visit a node, it’s marked as visited, and it remains marked.
+- If you’re looking for all possible paths in a maze, or doing multiple DFS calls from a single node, the visited array must be reset after each recursion to allow revisiting nodes.

 ### Union Find